ibm-cloud-docs/solution-tutorials/scalable-webapp-openshift.md

 ### Configure CLI

 In this step, you'll configure `oc` to point to your newly created cluster.
-The [OpenShift Container Platform CLI](https://docs.openshift.com/container-platform/3.11/cli_reference/get_started_cli.html) exposes commands for managing your applications, as well as lower level tools to interact with each component of your system.
+The [{{site.data.keyword.openshiftshort}} Container Platform CLI](https://docs.openshift.com/container-platform/3.11/cli_reference/get_started_cli.html) exposes commands for managing your applications, as well as lower level tools to interact with each component of your system.
 The CLI is available using the `oc` command.

 1. When the cluster is ready, click on the **Access** tab under the cluster name.
 1. Under **Gain access to your cluster** section, click on **oauth token request page** to follow instructions to log into your cluster on a terminal.